 We soon met up with a couple who split their time between Bali and Singapore.
 They took us to a sidewalk cafe where we sat for hours watching the passersby and chatting like old friends over bottles of Tiger Beer, Singapore's local brew.
 When we grew hungry, they then invited us to join them for dinner.

 Where we ate.
 We followed our hosts to Raj, their favorite restaurant, and asked them to order their favorite dishes.
 Not being too well-versed in Indian food it was all new to us, but we were willing to try it all.
-None of us were vegetarian, but the restaurant is and to be honest, we didn’t miss the meat.
+None of us were vegetarian, but the restaurant is and to be honest, we didn't miss the meat.
 Cheese lover that I am, I was especially thrilled by palak paneer.
 Do order it the next time you have a chance to try Indian food.
-It’s amazing (and not spicy at all).
+It's very tasty (and not spicy at all).